 - EKG (electrocardiogram, or heart tracing)

-- Medicine (a partial antidote called sodium bicarbonate) to help reverse the effect of the poison
+- Medicine (sodium bicarbonate) to help reverse the effect of the poison

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

 Recovery depends on the amount of damage to the person's body.
 Survival past 2 days is usually a good sign.
 The most serious side effects are usually due to damage to the heart.
 If heart damage can be stabilized, recovery is likely.
 But if breathing has been depressed for a long period of time before treatment, brain injury may occur.

 Dershwitz M. Antipsychotics.
 In: Vincent J-L, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 182.

 Nockowitz RA, Rund DA.
 Psychotropic medications.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 290.